Kia Rio hatchback review

 - Strength of rivals

-There's also the less expensive 83bhp 1.25-litre engine, capable of returning over 49mpg.
-Meanwhile, for those who still want fuel-efficiency but whose driving is mainly urban, the 99bhp petrol engine still returns over 52mpg.
+The less expensive 83bhp 1.25-litre engine is capable of returning over 49mpg.
+Plus, for those who still want fuel efficiency but whose driving is mainly urban, the 99bhp petrol engine still returns over 52mpg.

 Further adding to the Rio's common-sense credentials is its spacious interior.
 It's now available as a five-door only, so access to the front and rear seats is easy and nobody on board is likely to feel claustrophobic.
 Nor is your luggage likely to complain of being cooped up – there's 325 litres of boot capacity, which is about 10% more than a Fiesta.